-- Ability to read, interpret & navigate various types of both digital and printed maps as well as plans and drawings from various fields of trade/business.
+- Ability to read, interpret & navigate various types of both digital and printed maps.

-- Experience using GPS field equipment for navigation and data collection.
+- Experience using GPS field equipment for navigation and importing GPS data into GIS.

-- Self-organizing with ability to manage multiple priorities; strong organizational skills are a required.
+- Self-organizing with ability to manage multiple priorities; strong organizational skills are required.

-- Punctuality and ability to work a flexible work schedule, including overtime as needed.
+- Punctuality and ability to work a flexible work schedule, including 8hr+/day, 40hr+/wk as needed.

-- Experience with aerial photography, remote sensing and analysis, preferred.
+- Experience with aerial photography, remote sensing and spatial data analysis, preferred.

-- Ability to navigate safely and solo on remote properties and over rough terrain, by vehicle or on foot (1 to 5 miles is typical).
+- Ability to navigate safely and alone on remote properties and over rough terrain, by vehicle or on foot (1 to 5 miles is typical).

 - Ability to lift and carry 40 pound objects.

-North American Land Trust (NALT) is a 501(c)(3) nonprofit land conservation corporation.
-It is recognized by the Internal Revenue Service as a “qualified organization” to receive and steward gifts of land and conservation easements under IRC Sections 170(h)..
+North American Land Trust (NALT) is a 501(c)(3) nonprofit land conservation corporation (or organization), recognized by the Internal Revenue Service as a “qualified organization” to receive and steward gifts of land and conservation easements under IRC Sections 170(h).